dbullock1086/DNNTutorial/docs/DNNTutorial.md

 In this plot, a vertical line is included as a primitive guess at one such demarcation.
 Events to the left of this line are rejected, and events to the right of this line are kept.
 Because the two distributions overlap, drawing this line at the "best" location is not a clear task because the two distributions do not have equal *value* to an analysis.
 Keeping signal events is valuable and rejecting background events is imperative.
 Therefore, a line down the middle might be too much signal loss.
 A line near the left side has too much background.
 A line near the right side has too little signal.

 It is useful to define some measures associated with the placement of this line.
 We have signal events, which we will call Real Positive, and background events, which we will call Real Negative.
-When we draw the line, our new selection is called Predicted Positive, and the rejection is called Predicted Negative.
+When we draw the line, our new selection is called Predicted Positive (to the right), and the rejection is called Predicted Negative (to the left).

 We summarize the compatability between reality and prediction with the following table: